 Add opt-in forms to your website and other places

 Place your email subscription form in highly visible places where people will definitely see it.
-Typical subscription form hotspots include blog posts, the homepage, and contact page.
+Typical subscription form hotspots include blog posts, the homepage, and the contact page.
 Share forms on social media by including a link in your bio or posts.

 If you have an e-commerce store?
 Include a signup option as part of the checkout process.